 When did I pass my driving test?

-Struggling to remember the exact date you passed your driving test?
-It’s easy to forget, especially if you’ve been driving for years.
-But you may need to know before you can compare car insurance quotes.
+Struggling to remember when you passed your driving test?
+It’s easy to forget the exact date, especially if you’ve been driving for years.
+But it’s worth having it to hand before you compare car insurance quotes.

 Here’s how to find out when you passed your driving test.

-Struggling to remember the exact date you passed your driving test?
-It’s easy to forget, especially if you’ve been driving for years.
-But you may need to know before you can compare car insurance quotes.
+Struggling to remember when you passed your driving test?
+It’s easy to forget the exact date, especially if you’ve been driving for years.
+But it’s worth having it to hand before you compare car insurance quotes.

 Here’s how to find out when you passed your driving test.